james-grant1/bath/index.md

 ## Who:

 Anyone interested in how to learn and do things by programming computers is welcome to come to our meetings.
-You don’t need to be affiliated with the University of Birmingham and you don’t need to come to every meeting.
+You don’t need to be affiliated with the University of Bath and you don’t need to come to every meeting.
 There is no set of prerequisites, although we frequently use the command line, Python, R, version control and Jupyter notebooks.

 We decide the topics by negotiation in the meeting and on our mailing list, but the main staff contacts are:

-* Matthew Brett [m.brett@bham.ac.uk](m.brett@bham.ac.uk) (College of Life and Environmental Sciences);
+* James Grant, Research Software Engineer, Computing Services, r.j.grant@bath.ac.uk;
-* Research Software Group [bear-software@contacts.bham.ac.uk](bear-software@contacts.bham.ac.uk) (IT Services);
+* Research Software Group [rse-support@bath.ac.uk](rse-support@bath.ac.uk) (Copmuting Services);
-* Debbie Carter [d.j.carter@bham.ac.uk](d.j.carter@bham.ac.uk) (IT Services).

 ## Where:

-The meetings move around quite a bit.
+The meetings may move around quite a bit.
 Please see the [upcoming meetings page]({{ site.baseurl }}{% link upcoming.md %}) for the location of the next meeting.

 ## When:

-We will meet on the third Monday of each month, to start off with, at a time / venue that may shift from meeting to meeting (see above).
+We will meet from 14:15 on the last Friday of each month, to start off with, at a venue that may shift from meeting to meeting (see above).

 <a href="http://twitter.com/share" class="twitter-share-button" data-count="none" data-via="{{ site.twitter }}">Tweet</a>